ldipotetjob/dockercqlshcassandra/README.md

 # Create an Image For Docker-Cqlsh-Cassandra for use CQLsh tool in depth #

-This project is an installation of CQLsh tool that is installed in Specific Cassandra Image.
+This project is an installation of CQLsh tool that is installed in an Specific Cassandra Image.

 ## When Should I need this image? ##